sradics/digital-garden/_notes/Team Genius.md

 15±3 teams are the smallest teams that can actually divide their labor and still have dedicated management for each resulting subteam.
 This formulation offers some real advantages; — location: [3284](kindle://book?action=open&asin=B00OG8AXKO&location=3284) ^ref-21417

 ---
+teams are the smallest teams that can actually divide their labor and still have dedicated management for each resulting subteam.
+This formulation offers some real advantages; — location: [3358](kindle://book?action=open&asin=B00OG8AXKO&location=3358) ^ref-59771

+---
 can truly operate independently and not have to wait on a single manager racing back and forth among those teams making command decisions. — location: [3285](kindle://book?action=open&asin=B00OG8AXKO&location=3285) ^ref-17938

 ---